mitmproxy/mitmproxy/CONTRIBUTING.md

 pytest --cov mitmproxy.addons.anticache --cov-report term-missing --looponfail test_anticache.py
 ```

-Pytest does not check the code style, so you want to run `tox -e flake8` and `tox -e mypy` again before committing.
+Pytest does not check the code style, so you want to run `tox -e black` and `tox -e mypy` again before committing.

 Please ensure that all patches are accompanied by matching changes in the test suite.
 The project tries to maintain 100%
 test coverage and enforces this strictly for some parts of the codebase.